LoopKit/loopdocs/docs/browser/bb-errors.md

 > With `Loop 3.6.0` or newer, certificates are automatically renewed if your developer account is up to date, all agreements are signed and you completed the new [Add Variable](prepare-fork.md#add-variable){: target="_blank" } step.

-If your certificates have expired, you will see this error when you try to build.
+If your certificates have expired and you do not have the ENABLE_NUKE_VARIABLE configured, you will see this error when you try to build.
 It does not have a clear annotation.
-The error string starts with: `No code signing identity found and can not create a new one because you enabled`.
+The error string starts with: `No code signing identity found and`.
+The phrase ends with `can not create a new one because you enabled readonly` but the `readonly` has backquotes around it.
+Sometimes, the phrase uses `cannot` and in other cases `can not`.

 > The first automatic build when Loop 3.6.0 is released will update the files required for automatic certificate creation.
 The next automatic build will use the new files.
 So if the first attempt with Loop 3.6.0 fails, try again.